genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 Now when you open the header sidebar and click the reset button, you should see the layout return to its default settings.

 :::tip
-Loading a layout with `.loadLayout()` doesn't also autosave the layout, so if you click the button and then refresh the page then the custom layout will be reloaded.
-To save the layout the user will need to perform an interaction such as dragging a divider.
-This functionality has the advantage that the user can navigate away from the layout to reload their custom layout if they accidentally loaded a layout.
+Loading a layout with `.loadLayout()` doesn't autosave the layout.
+So, click the button and then refresh the page to reload the custom layout.

+To save the layout, the user needs to perform an interaction such as dragging a divider.
+And if a user loads a layout accidentally, they can simply navigate away from it to reload their custom layout.
 :::

 ## Conclusion

-If you followed this tutorial all the way through you should now have a dynamic layout that the user can resize, drag items into tabs etc. Additionally, their layout changes will be saved and can be reset with a button in the header sidebar.
+If you followed this tutorial all the way through, you should now have a dynamic layout that the user can resize, drag items into tabs etc. Additionally, their layout changes will be saved and can be reset with a button in the header sidebar.

-The dynamic layout component offers even more functionality that what we have discussed here.
-To see what else you can do with the layout, such as tab views, events, and dynamic element registrations [see here](../../04_web/10_dynamic-layout/10_foundation-layout.md).
+The dynamic layout component offers more functionality than we have discussed here.
+To see what else you can do, such as tab views, events, and dynamic element registrations, [see here](../../04_web/10_dynamic-layout/10_foundation-layout.md).